avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 For standalone networks like the Avalanche Primary Network, this is done by connecting to a hardcoded [set](https://github.com/ava-labs/avalanchego/blob/master/genesis/bootstrappers.json) of trusted bootstrappers to then discover new peers.
 Ethereum calls their set [bootnodes](https://ethereum.org/developers/docs/nodes-and-clients/bootnodes).

 By separating Subnet Validators from Primary Network Validators, a list of validator IPs to connect to (the functional bootstrappers of the Subnet) is no longer provided by simply connecting to the Primary Network Validators.
-However, the Primary Network can enable nodes tracking a Subnet to seamlessly connect to the Subnet Validators by tracking and gossiping Subnet Validator IPs.
+However, the Primary Network can enable nodes tracking a Subnet to seamlessly connect to the Subnet Validators by tracking and gossiping validator IPs.
 Subnets will not need to operate and maintain a set of bootstrappers and can continue to rely on the Primary Network for peer discovery.

 ### Sidebar: Subnet Sovereignty

 After this ACP is activated, the P-Chain will no longer support staking of any assets other than $AVAX for the Primary Network.
 The P-Chain will no longer support distribution of staking rewards for Subnets.
 All staking-related operations for Subnet Validation must be managed by the Subnet's validator manager.
-The P-Chain simply requires a continuous fee per Subnet Validator.
+The P-Chain simply requires a continuous fee per validator.
 If a Subnet would like to manage their Validator's balances on the P-Chain, it can cover the cost for all Subnet Validators by posting the $AVAX balance on the P-Chain.
 Subnets can implement any mechanism they want to pay the continuous fee charged by the P-Chain for its participants.

 By moving ownership of the Subnet's validator set from the P-Chain to the Subnet, Subnet creators have no restrictions on what requirements they have to join their Subnet as a validator.
 Any stake that is required to join the Subnet's validator set is locked on the Subnet.
 If a validator is removed from the Subnet's validator set via a `SetL1ValidatorWeightTx` with weight `0`, the stake on the Subnet will continue to be locked.
-How each Subnet handles stake associated with the Subnet Validator is entirely left up to the Subnet and can be treated independently to what happens on the P-Chain.
+How each Subnet handles stake associated with the validator is entirely left up to the Subnet and can be treated independently to what happens on the P-Chain.

 This new relationship between the P-Chain and Subnets provides a dynamic where Subnets can use the P-Chain as an impartial judge to modify parameters (in addition to its existing role of helping to validate incoming Avalanche Warp Messages).
 If a Validator is misbehaving, the Subnet Validators can collectively generate a BLS multisig to reduce the voting weight of a misbehaving validator.
 This operation is fully secured by the Avalanche Primary Network (225M $AVAX or $8.325B at the time of writing).